Stargazing at Copper Breaks is amazing and so is photographing the Milky Way Galaxy there due to the low amounts of light pollution.

-A couple weeks ago my good friend John called me and asked if I wanted to do a weekend camping trip to go stargazing at Copper Breaks State Park.
+A couple of weeks ago my good friend John called me and asked if I wanted to do a weekend camping trip to go stargazing at Copper Breaks State Park.
 Fortunately, that weekend was free, I told him I definitely wanted to go.
 The park is located out in the desert in the Texas panhandle near the town of Quanah.

 Learning How To Photograph the Stars